 I am originally from the east coast, having spent my early childhood in a suburb of Boston and my high school years in a small rural town called Ludlow, Vermont.
-I am now grateful of that rural living experience but as a teenager it was less than desirable.
-Learning to raise animals, grow vegetables and making maple syrup just wasn’t thrilling to me in those days.
+Now that I am an adult I can reflect on my rural living experience but as a teenager it was less than desirable.
+I didn’t enjoy raising animals, growing vegetables and making maple syrup as a teen.
 I fled Vermont as soon as I graduated to see the world.

 I spent a year abroad in Israel attending university and living on a kibbutz.
 When I returned to the United States, I moved to Los Angeles to complete my undergraduate degree at the University of Judaism.
 After college, I returned to Boston.
 There I met and married my husband.
 I attended Brandeis University and received my Masters Degree in 1994 in Jewish Communal Services for Fundraising.
-We moved a short time later back to the west coast for a job opportunity.
+Shortly after our marriage, we relocated to the west coast for a job opportunity.

 I am an active volunteer in my community and at my children’s school.
-I currently serve on the board of directors for Willowbrook Arts Summer Camp.
+I served on the Board of Directors for Willowbrook Arts Summer Camp from 2008-2013.
 I worked as a Consultant for an International Health and Wellness company from 2002-2009.
+I have worked with several non profits over the past several years including, Dress for Success, the Girl Scouts of America, Make-A-Wish Oregon and Junior Acheivement.

 For information about speaking engagements, please contact me at email@example.com.